 What Researchers Did

-Researchers conducted a non-randomized case-control study at an Indian neurorehabilitation unit, comparing outcomes in 22 hypoxic ischemic encephalopathy patients who received HBOT (20-60 sessions at 2 ATA) versus controls across three injury time intervals.
+Researchers conducted a non-randomised case-control study at an Indian neurorehabilitation unit, comparing outcomes in 22 hypoxic ischaemic encephalopathy patients who received HBOT (20-60 sessions at 2 ATA) versus controls across three injury time intervals.

 What They Found